choria-legacy/mcollective-choria/website/content/deployment/requirements/index.md

 toc = true
 +++

-For MCollective to function we need a few pieces setup, this guide takes you through setting up all of these:
+For MCollective to function we need a few infrastructure components, this guide takes you through setting up all of these:

   * Set up a middleware broker using [NATS.io](https://nats.io/)
   * Configure server locations using DNS or manually if not using defaults